aritter/CS-7650-sp23/about.md

 ## Attendance

-We are planning to stream lectures over Zoom, so it should be possible to attend the course remotely.
+Students are expected to attend lecture, and complete the required reading assingments.
+We plan to set up Zoom, to accomidate students who may prefer to attend class remotely.
 Lectures will not be recorded.

 ## Resources